kdeldycke/meta-package-manager/docs/usecase.md

 ## Extra features for your package managers

-Not all package managers are equivalent. `mpm` is filling the gap between managers and implement some missing features.
+Package managers are not comparable.
+Some have advanced features other lacks. `mpm` is filling the gap between managers and implement some of these missing features.

 For instance,
 [`pip` can’t upgrade all outdated package](https://github.com/pypa/pip/issues/4551)